 How to get rid of visceral fat with keto: Visceral fat is a unique type of body fat that has been implicated in numerous serious health problems.
-If you have this, you will want to know how to get rid of it.

 What is harmful about visceral fat?